 REASONABLE NECESSITY: There is reasonable necessity to amend ARM 42.26.251 for housekeeping purposes only.
 The amendment clarifies where to refer for further explanation to the requirements of this rule.

-42.26.255 SALES OF TANGIBLE PERSONAL PROPERTY (1) Gross receipts from the sales of tangible personal property (except sales to the United States Ggovernment; see as outlined in ARM 42.26.256) are in this state:
+42.26.255 SALES OF TANGIBLE PERSONAL PROPERTY (1) Gross receipts from the sales of tangible personal property (except

 (a) through (7)(b) remain the same.